Eden-Petteril-Caldew Transect Air Photo and Lidar Mapping Project

 Reportedly, some time after Hayman Rooke’s visit, the ditches of the Castlesteads Camp were deliberately filled in with clay.
 This may have coincided with the laying out of the hedged fields shown on the photo above when Dalston parish was enclosed in the early 19th century.
 The cropmarks of this enclosure are probably so bold because of this clay filling.
 Interestingly the lidar imagery indicates that these ditches have not been completely levelled and also shows two hollow ways leading south-west from each enclosure down towards the River Roe near Stockdalewath.

-Current programme of work
+The recent programme of work

 The images used on this page are copyright Historic England unless specified otherwise.
 For further details of any photographs or other images and for copies of these, or the plans and reports related to the project, please contact the Historic England Archive.